Let me share with you my first experience with – lime loving plants – and the magic which can be performed by the addition of lime to the soil.

 Legumes usually require an alkaline soil, and soybeans, squash, asparagus, canteloupe, cauliflower, onions, parsnips and rhubarb appreciate extra lime in the soil.

 Generations of adaption to various environments have conditioned most of these are known as calciphobes.
-Where our favorite ornamentals to a neutral soil, although carnations, Gypsophila paniculata, delphiniums, mignonette, nasturtiums, sweet peas and many others prefer sweet soil.
+Where our favorite ornamentals to a neutral soil, although carnations, Gypsophila paniculata, Delphinium plants, mignonette, nasturtiums, sweet peas and many others prefer sweet soil.

 When plants are brought from high mountain ranges, deserts, plains, jungles or any specialized environment, they lack the ability to conform to the soil difference which, has been developed through centuries by our garden hybrids.